Human Rights

 Boston26 operates within a defined tournament governance structure that outlines the respective roles and responsibilities of FIFA, FIFA World Cup 2026™, and each Host City.

-• FIFA maintains global oversight as the international governing body of football.
+• FIFA, based in Zurich, maintains global oversight of the tournament as the international governing body of football.

-• FIFA World Cup 2026™, based in Miami, coordinates tournament delivery across the three host nations and sixteen host cities.
+• FIFA World Cup 2026™, based in Miami, coordinates tournament delivery across the three host nations and retains jurisdiction over operations at Boston Stadium.

 • Boston26, as a temporary nonprofit local organizing committee, is responsible for the local planning, coordination, and delivery of designated tournament-related activities.